vberkaltun/mbedCore/readme.md

 ## Troubleshooting

-### GDBDebugger: Usage Directory Error
+### Usage Directory Error (GDBDebugger)

 ```
 kdevelop(4806)/kdevelop (gdb debugger) GDBDebugger::GDB::processLine: GDB output:  "^error,msg="-environment-cd: Usage DIRECTORY""
 ```
 This error occurs when you use Unicode in your project path.
 The only workaround is to not include Unicode in your path.
-For more information, check out the [[Working directory and debug mode](#Resources)
+For more information, check out the [Working directory and debug mode](#Resources)

 ## Resources